appscode-cloud/docs/docs/platform/guides/cluster-management/remove-cluster.md

 4. **Manage Features:**
    - During the removal process, you have the option to disable features associated with the cluster.
-   - Utilize this feature to tailor your Platform Console environment based on your evolving requirements.

-This streamlined process ensures efficient cluster management within the Platform Console, providing flexibility and control over your Kubernetes clusters.

 ---